stevenmolotnikov/Scope/README.md

 ### Basic Chat
 1. Select a model from the dropdown
 2. Set temperature (0 for deterministic, 1.0 for standard sampling)
+3. Optionally configure sampling filters (Generation → Sampling)
+   - Top-K: Keep only top K most probable tokens
+   - Top-P: Cumulative probability threshold (nucleus sampling)
-3. Type your message and press Enter or click Send
+4. Type your message and press Enter or click Send
-4. Hover over any token to see its probability and alternatives
+5. Hover over any token to see its probability and alternatives

+### View Modes
+- **Token View**: Color-coded tokens by probability or rank
+- **Text View**: Plain text display with special characters visible
+- **Diff View**: Compare token probabilities between two models
+- Switch between views using the View menu - your selection persists across refreshes

 ### Token Injection
 1. Click any token to open the interactive tooltip